 - Identifies underlying causes of problems, rather than just “symptoms.”

 - Persists and preservers, despite obstacles, to accomplish results.

 - Readily makes tough decisions and demonstrates little hesitancy to act on meaningful issues.

 How to develop a leader?

 After knowing a leader’s strengths and weaknesses the question becomes how do you develop them as a leader?
 The easiest way to do this is through a leadership development process.
 There are many programs in place and trainings that are available to help develop a leader.
-Many of these are trainings, programs, coaching, and on-the-job training activities can involve topics such as diversity and inclusion, how to inspire others, conflict resolution, communication in the workplace, and topics on continuing education within a focal leader’s particular field.
+Many of these are trainings, programs, coaching, team enhancement programs and on-the-job training activities can involve topics such as diversity and inclusion, how to inspire others, conflict resolution, communication in the workplace, and topics on continuing education within a focal leader’s particular field.
 All these programs will not only help leadership development but will also propel your organization forward with people who are top of mind on all these topics.
 360 Feedback is a great way to develop a baseline for creating an individual development plan as well as succession planning.

-Overall, leadership development is important for leaders or potential leaders in your workplace.
+Overall, leadership development is important for leaders or potential leaders in your workplace or even at home.
 It can become a part of any level in an organization, and it helps employees enhance their skills and learn new ways to be a better leader.
 Having the ability to have a leadership development program will propel you forward and give you a competitive advantage over other organizations and lead you to a pull vs. push methodology.